davidjbradshaw/iframe-resizer-react/README.md

 ## Alternatives

 This project uses React Hooks internally, so requires React 18.8 or later.
-If you are using an older version of React or require support for IE8-10 then you should checkout [react-iframe-resizer-super](https://github.com/zeroasterisk/react-iframe-resizer-super#readme), which is based on iframe-resizer version 3.
+If you are using an older version of React or require support for IE8-10 then you should checkout [react-iframe-resizer-super](https://github.com/zeroasterisk/react-iframe-resizer-super#readme), which is based on iframe-resizer v3.

 ## License